On this page:

-An agent can complete the details on a contract in preparation for you and the buyer to sign.
+An agent can complete the details on a contract in preparation for the buyer and you to sign.

-A buyer has a cooling-off period of three clear business days for non-auctioned residential and small rural property sales, regardless of price.
+A buyer has a cooling-off period of three clear business days for private sales of residential and small rural properties, regardless of price.

 The cooling-off period gives the buyer time to consider their offer.
 It begins from the date the buyer signs the contract, not from the date that you sign it.

-To cool off, a buyer must give written notice to you or your agent.
-The buyer will be entitled to a full refund of money paid, less $100 or 0.2 per cent of the purchase price, whichever is greater.
+To cool-off, a buyer must give you, your estate agent or other agent written notice.
+The buyer is entitled to a full refund of any money paid (usually the deposit), less $100 or 0.2 per cent of the purchase price, whichever is greater.

-- previously signed a contract for the same property with the same terms
+- the buyer previously signed a contract for the same property with the same terms

-- is an estate agent or corporate body.
+- the buyer is an estate agent or corporate body

-- purchased within three clear business days before or after a public auction
+- the property is purchased within three clear business days before or after a public auction

-- used mainly for industrial or commercial purposes
+- the property is used mainly for industrial or commercial purposes

-- more than 20 hectares and used mainly for farming.
+- the property is more than 20 hectares and used mainly for farming.

 What if my property does not sell by private sale?